 - Explain and differentiate between the roles of cytoplasmic determinants and induction in determining body axes during early animal development

 Your body consist of over 30 trillion cells, but you began as a single cell: a fertilized egg, or zygote.
 How did you become the large, organized multicellular individual that you are today?
 Development!

 As an animal embryo develops, its cells divide, grow, and migrate in specific patterns to make a more and more elaborate body (plant cells perform differential expansion instead of migration).
-To function correctly, that body needs well-defined axes (such as head vs. tail).
+To function correctly, that body needs well-defined axes (such as head vs. tail aka anterior vs. posterior).
 It also needs a specific collection of many-celled organs and other structures, positioned in the right spots along the axes and connected up with one another in the right ways.
 How are all of these complex processed accomplished and coordinated?
 They occur via four essential stages in early animal development:

 - Fertilization: the process of a single sperm cell combining with single egg cell to form a zygote.